New York City Climate & Weather

 New York City Climate and Weather

-New York has a humid continental climate, with cold winters and hot, moist summers.
-The city's coastal location ensures that winters are not as cold as inland cities on the same latitude, and daytime temperatures generally stay above freezing point.
+New York City has a humid subtropical climate, with cold winters and hot, moist summers.
+The city's coastal location ensures that winters (December to February) are not as cold as inland cities on the same latitude, and daytime temperatures generally stay above freezing point but average lows drop to 27°F (-3°C).
 Snow is common in winter, but the amount varies, and winter rain is common.
-Spring in New York is pleasantly warm, and the weather heats up to temperatures of around 80°F to 90°F (25-30°C) by mid-May.
-Summers are generally swelteringly hot and humid.
+Spring in New York is pleasantly warm, and the weather heats up to high temperatures of around 77°F (21°C) by mid-May.
+Summers (June to August) are generally swelteringly hot and humid, with average highs hitting 84°F (29°C).
 The best time to travel to New York is in autumn, when temperatures are mild, days are sunny and humidity not too high.

 Become our New York City Travel Expert